Chyannetech/Wellbrew-1.2/README.md

 ## <a name="deployment"></a>Deployed Link
 * Discover local businesses and keep track of them all in the same place.
-Sign up as a user for full access here: [The Wellbrew]()
+Sign up as a user for full access here: [Wellbrew](https://wellbrew.herokuapp.com/)